shulthz/bitshares.foundation/_workers/2019-04-hackthedex.md

 HackTheDex bounty program was started in July 2018 and is consequently renewed now.
 Several critical reports have been submitted and fixed through HackTheDex, proof for its value and necessity.
-Those reports included several possibilities for chain hault and other severe attacks.
+Those reports included several possibilities for chain halt and other severe attacks.
 An overview can be found here:

 https://hackthedex.io/#/reports